University of Michigan Flint Online NP Programs – AGACNP, PMHNP

 What to Expect from the University of Michigan Flint Online NP Certificate Programs

 State Restrictions: UM-Flint Online is an NC-SARA participant and accepts students from most states.
-However, since two practicums from the AGACNP program must be completed in Michigan, the AGACNP program is restricted in all other states.
+However, the AGACNP program is restricted in other states.

 Students interested in the PMHNP program from the following states should contact the School of Nursing before applying: Connecticut, New York, Oregon, Tennessee, and Washington.
 All students who reside outside of Michigan should verify eligibility with UM-Flint Online as well as their state licensing board to determine if the program meets state requirements for NP licensure.

-Study Plan: NP programs begin in the Fall and Spring semesters.
-The AGACNP concentration can be completed in as little as four semesters and comprises 20 to 29 credits.
-No campus visits are required and clinicals are completed local to the student in adult clinical settings.
-The PMHNP concentration can also be completed in as little as four semesters.
+Study Plan: NP programs begin in the winter and and summer semesters.
+The AGACNP concentration can be completed in as little as three semesters and comprises 18 credits.
+Campus visits are required and clinicals may be completed local to the student in adult clinical settings.
+The PMHNP concentration can be completed in as little as four semesters.

-AGACNP Curriculum: The AGACNP concentration comprises 20-29 credits plus 500 clinical hours.
-Up to nine credits may be waived as indicated if they or their equivalents have been completed.
-Courses include Primary Health Care for Advanced Practice Professionals – Theory I-II (may be waived); Special Topics in Adult-Gerontology Acute Care I-IV – Theory and Practicum; and Leadership, Informatics, and Policy for Advanced Practice (may be waived).
+AGACNP Curriculum: The AGACNP concentration comprises 18 credits plus 504 clinical hours.
+Up to nine credits may be waived if they or their equivalents have been completed.
+Courses include Primary Health Care for Advanced Practice Professionals – Theory I-II (may be waived); Special Topics in Adult-Gerontology Acute Care I-IV – Theory and Practicum.

-PMHNP Curriculum: The PMHNP concentration comprises 22-25 credits plus 500 clinical hours.
-Courses include Leadership, Informatics, and Policy for Advanced Practice (may be waived); APN Care of Families and Communities; APN Care of Special Populations in Mental Health; APN Care Across the Lifespan of Persons with Mental Health Concerns – Theory; Advanced Practice Care of Adults and Children With Psychiatric Mental Health Concerns – Medical Management Practice; Advanced Practice Nursing Care of Persons Across the Lifespan with Psychiatric Mental Health Concerns I-II; Advanced Practice Care of Adults and Children with Psychiatric Mental Health Concerns Practicum I-II.
+PMHNP Curriculum: The PMHNP concentration comprises 20 credits plus 504 clinical hours.
+Courses include APN Care of Families and Communities; Advanced Practice Nursing Care Across the Life Span of Persons with Mental Health Concerns – Medication Management; Advanced Practice Nursing Care of Persons Across the Lifespan with Psychiatric Mental Health Concerns I-II; Advanced Practice Care of Adults and Children with Psychiatric Mental Health Concerns Practicum I-III.

-Online Experience: UM-Flint delivers courses through the Blackboard learning management system (LMS).
+Online Experience: UM-Flint delivers courses through the Canvas learning management system (LMS).
 Courses are typically asynchronous with recorded lectures, discussion boards, online chat, assignments, and assessments.
-Online students will have access to similar resources as campus students including an online library, admissions counseling, academic counseling, tutoring services, faculty office hours, career counseling, and technical support.
+Online students will have access to resources similar to those of campus students, including an online library, admissions counseling, academic counseling, tutoring services, faculty office hours, career counseling, and technical support.
 The Office of Extended Learning (OEL) oversees distance learning and has a wealth of resources and expert staff to assist online learners.

 Paying for the UM-Flint Online NP Programs

-UM-Flint Online charges $765 per credit for in-state students and $1,144.50 for out-of-state students for the graduate nursing programs.
+UM-Flint Online charges $803.50 per credit for in-state students and $1,201.75 for out-of-state students for the graduate nursing programs.
 Additional fees apply.
-Travel expenses for the PMHNP campus visits are not included in the tuition costs.
-Interested students should contact the College of Nursing through UM-Flint Online for current tuition and fees.
+Travel expenses for the AGACNP campus visits are not included in the tuition costs.
+Interested students should contact the School of Nursing through UM-Flint Online for current tuition and fees.

 University of Michigan – Flint